-Plastic washers are small, round pieces of hardware that are shaped like thin disks with a hole in the middle.
-They are often used in conjunction with a plastic threaded fastener to distribute loads, prevent liquid leaks, relieve friction, isolate parts and prevent loosening in many different products, constructions and machinery.
+Plastic washers are simple pieces of hardware, but they are important components in many different applications within the construction, plumbing, building, automotive, and manufacturing industries.
+They are often used in conjunction with a plastic threaded fastener to distribute loads, prevent liquid leaks, relieve friction, isolate parts, and prevent loosening in many different products, constructions, and machinery.

-Washers are most often made of a metal material or rubber, but plastic is sometimes used for its low cost, high temperature resistance and wide design range.
-Plastic washers are very popular plastic products.
+Washers come in many different colors and thicknesses.
+Washers are most often made of a metal material or rubber, but plastic is sometimes used for its low cost, high temperature resistance, and wide design range.
 Like all washers, those made of plastic have many different design configurations.
 While all are round with a hole in the middle, some have a hole pattern or teeth on their outer perimeter.

-Stamping presses have three main components: a frame, bolster plate and ram.
+Stamping presses have three main components: a frame, bolster plate, and ram.
 The process is simple and takes seconds to produce hundreds of washers.
 First, the plastic sheet is tightly clamped down to the plate.
 Then, the metal die is attached to the ram.
-The ram, which is very heavy, then forces itself down on the plastic sheet with a great amount of force to cut out the washer design.
+The ram then forces itself down on the plastic sheet with a great amount of force to cut out the washer design.
 It can often perform up to 400 strokes a minute and produce hundreds of thousands of washers per day.
-This technique produces a large amount of extra plastic waste cut outs.
-However, these are almost always recyclable and used to fabricate more plastic sheets.
+This technique produces a large amount of extra plastic waste cut-outs.
+However, these are usually recyclable and used to fabricate more plastic sheets.